 At the end of the day you’ll need to pack up all that milk you pumped and put it in your cooler.
 You’ll put the cooler along with your pump parts in your breast pump bag and take it home for the evening to clean and store your milk.

 Breast milk storage and bottle prep

 I typically used half fresh and half frozen milk when prepping bottles for the next day.
-I needed to cycle through the frozen milk at regular intervals.
+I needed to cycle through the frozen milk at regular intervals so none of it expired.
 Ideally, you’ll use as much fresh milk as possible, but since I was nursing a lot she got milk right from the source in many instances.
 I felt ok using some frozen every day.

 When I got home I ran a bowl of hot water with some Dawn in it and put in all the bottles from the day, my pump parts, and the bottles she drank from at daycare.
 This was a HUGE bowl of dishes.
 I’d make sure to take out enough frozen milk to finish her bottles for daycare the next day and use some of the fresh milk I’d pumped to get the bottles ready.
 Anything extra I’d put in my milk storage bags, label, and freeze.

 Be sure you wash your pump parts in a sterile environment – either in a separate bowl or side of the sink you don’t use for food prep.
 Sinks can be pretty dirty places so you don’t want any nasty germs getting into your freshly washed pumping equipment.

 All this was a TON of work, and there were so many days I didn’t think I’d make it the full year.
 Looking back I’m so glad I did.
 Hopefully, some of the tips above will help you too.
 Let me know what you did to get through breastfeeding while working!